Lasting legacy of The Friendly Invasion

 By 1944, Norfolk echoed to the roar of B24 Liberators and B17 Flying Fortresses as huge aerial armadas took to the skies from a countryside so freckled with bomber bases that it became known as ‘Little America’.

-Read The Friendly Invasion e-magazine, with forewords by HRH Prince William, The Duke of Cambridge, and Tom Hanks.
+Read The Friendly Invasion e-magazine, with forewords by HRH Prince William, The Prince of Wales, and Tom Hanks.

 Control Tower, Thorpe Abbotts.